ropensci/osfr/README.md

 Science](https://cos.io "Center for Open Science") in Charlottesville, VA.

-The original version of osfr was developed by @chartgerink.
-The current version was developed by @aaronwolen and is *heavily* inspired by
-@jennybc and @lucymcgowan’s excellent [googledrive](https://googledrive.tidyverse.org) package.
+The original version of osfr was developed by @chartgerink and further developed by @bgrich.
+The current version was developed by @aaronwolen and is *heavily* inspired by @jennybc and @lucymcgowan’s excellent [googledrive](https://googledrive.tidyverse.org) package.
 Seriously, we borrowed a lot of great ideas from them.
 Other important resources include [http testing](https://ropensci.github.io/http-testing-book/) by